Tips for Optimizing Sleep & Restorative Rest with Dr. Wendy Hurwitz

-The book for this meeting is Canary Girls by Jennifer Chiaverini.
+The book for this meeting is An American Beauty by Shana Abé.

 A book discussion group meets the second Tuesday of each month at 7:00 pm.